-Representing and communicating geographic information with original maps and visualizations of geospatial data.
+Analyzing spatial patterns and processes and constructing place-based narratives with original cartography and visualizations of geospatial data.

 Depending on existing departmental resources, the Map and Geospatial Hub designs and produces custom cartographic products for ASU faculty, students, and staff.
 These map projects are typically completed for publication in scholarly journal articles or book chapters and involve a range of tasks, including data compilation, creation, editing, and reformatting, and tackling the classic cartographic design challenges of layout, symbology, and typography.

 Resilience Down to the Streets

 Resilience Down to the Streets is an analysis and visualization project addressing the pedestrian safety crisis in metro Phoenix.
 The project was supported by a 2019 fellowship through the ASU Knowledge Exchange for Resilience (KER).
 It examines a robust dataset of over 22,000 pedestrian crash incidents occurring in metro Phoenix over a 20-year period (2000-2019).
 It also offers design, planning, and policy insights meant to help unlock the power of mobility for a more resilient metro Phoenix.